 - Hornbeam (Carpinus caroliniana and related European species);

 - Viburnums (Viburnum spp.)
 This deciduous species are excellent small shade trees;

 - Redbud (Cercis canadensis) Pretty spring flowers and interesting pods;

 - Snowbell (Styrax spp.)
 American and Japanese species are available.

 Hence, when deciding on shade trees and their benefits, make sure you have all your information and ready to plant.
 As a result, you’ll finally be enjoying the coolness of the summer under your shade trees.
+Our fast growing shade trees are great choices for any landscape.
 Happy planting!